ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Empirical Study

 \textbf{The Inadequacies of Existing NeSy Approaches}.
-The fundamental limitation of TTG arises from its computational complexity, where the constraint count scales as \( O(N^3T) \) with \( N \) POIs and \( T \) time windows.
-Even when subsampling to 22 POIs and discretizing time into 1-hour slots (\( T=24 \)), the system generates approximately 600,000 constraints for 2-day itinerary.
-In our main experiments using the SCIP solver from the PuLP package, TTG was allocated a relaxed 15-minute search limitation.
-However, this configuration yielded only 18\% valid solutions on easy-subet instances, with the FPR further reduced to 8\% due to the solver's pruning heuristics.
-Fig.~\ref{ttg_time} illustrates the solution time of TTG on 1-3 day itinerary.
-Within the time limit, solutions were found for merely 23\% for two-day and 6\% for three-day itineraries.

-LLM-modulo introduces a oracle symbolic verifier and feedback the error to LLM to refine the plan.
-As illustrated in Fig.~\ref{modulo_error}, which depicts the error dynamics across 10 refinement iterations, GPT-4o maintains the lowest cumulative error count ($\mu=3.2 \pm 0.8$), followed by DeepSeek ($\mu=5.1 \pm 1.2$).
-However, their rectification capacity, quantified by successfully rectified errors per iteration rapidly decays to $\leq 1$ after 3-5 rounds, indicating diminishing returns in error correction.
-Notably, smaller models (Qwen3-8B and Llama3-8B) achieve higher rectification, but this comes at the cost of introducing substantial emergent errors.
-The error reduction remains statistically insignificant across these models.
-This pattern suggests that while LLM-modulo enables basic constraint feedback from previous travel benchmarks~\citep{zheng2024natural,TravelPlanner}, its effectiveness diminishes for complex multi-day itineraries.
+TTG's complexity grows rapidly with the size of the POI candidates and the temporal discretization: the number of constraints scales on the order of \( O(N^3T) \) with \( N \) POIs and \( T \) time slots.
+Even after subsampling to (\( N=22 \)) and using 1-hour slots (\( T=24 \)), a 2-day instance contains on the order of 600,000 constraints.
+We run TTG with SCIP solver, allocated a relaxed 15-minute search limitation per query.
+This configuration yielded only 18\% valid solutions on easy-subet instances, with the FPR further reduced to 8\% due to the solver's pruning heuristics.
+Fig.~\ref{ttg_time} illustrates the solve time of TTG on 1-3 day itinerary.
+Within the time limit, solutions were found for only 23\% for 2-day and 6\% for 3-day itineraries.
+LLM-modulo introduces an oracle symbolic verifier to detect constraint violations and feeds back error messages to the LLM for iterative plan revision.
+Fig.~\ref{modulo_error} depicts the error dynamics over 10 refinement rounds.
+GPT-4o attains the lowest cumulative error ($\mu=3.2 \pm 0.8$), followed by DeepSeek ($\mu=5.1 \pm 1.2$).
+However, their rectification capacity, quantified by successfully rectified errors per iteration, rapidly decays to $\leq 1$ after 3-5 rounds, indicating diminishing returns from further refinements.
+Smaller models (Qwen3-8B and Llama3-8B) show higher per-step rectification, but also introduce more emergent errors, yielding no significant refinement across iterations.
+Taken together, the verifier-feedback loop, effective on earlier travel benchmarks, does not scale well to complex multi-day itineraries: after a few rounds, refinement stalls while additional iterations incur extra cost and latency.